vectos/vectos-site-astro/src/content/blog/oracle-testing.md

 By using the oracle we solve a few problems

-- In the data layer tests we test with the real database without making the database dirty by using rollback on each `ConnectionIO`
+- In the data layer tests, we test with the real database without making the database dirty by using rollback on each `ConnectionIO`
 - We assert encoding/decoding symmetry from our domain model.
 You might miss out on decoding existing entries in the database though.
-- In the service layer tests we don't use mocks, but in-memory variants which mirror the behavior of the real implementation asserted in the data layer tests
+- In the service layer tests, we don't use mocks, but in-memory variants which mirror the behavior of the real implementation asserted in the data layer tests

 I've actually coded the `Septic` thing into a repository and you can find it up [here](https://github.com/vectos/septic/).
 It's a proof of concept, but I've used this methodology at DHL Netherlands.
 It needs some work on testing all the combinators at `Septic`.
-If someone wants to continue the work actually release this to Maven Central go ahead.
+If someone wants to continue the work release this to Maven Central go ahead.
 It would be great to mention my work if you do.